Factory Automation And Industrial Controls Market Size and Share

 The market shows moderate concentration, with large incumbents restructuring to sharpen strategic focus.
 Honeywell will split into three independent entities by 2026, enabling targeted investment in high-growth verticals such as digital industrial automation.
 Siemens enhanced its simulation and high-performance computing capabilities by acquiring Altair Engineering for USD 10.6 billion, a move that deepens its end-to-end digital-thread proposition.
 Emerson fully absorbed Aspen Technology, integrating advanced process-optimisation software into its hardware-rich portfolio to sell performance-guaranteed solutions.

-Cyber-security is now a core buying criterion.
-Nozomi Networks, buoyed by USD 100 million Series E funding from OEM investors, positions its threat-intelligence platform as an OEM-agnostic overlay for heterogeneous plants nozomi.
+Cybersecurity is now a core buying criterion.
+Nozomi Networks, buoyed by USD 100 million in Series E funding from OEM investors, positions its threat-intelligence platform as an OEM-agnostic overlay for heterogeneous plants.
 ABB answered with GMD Copilot, an AI assistant that mines real-time control-loop data to propose productivity tweaks.
-Private-equity inflows, reaching USD 14.87 billion in 2024, fuel consolidation of niche sensor and software firms, chasing scale synergies and cross-selling to installed bases.
+Private-equity inflows, reaching USD 14.87 billion in 2024, are fueling the consolidation of niche sensor and software firms, as they chase scale synergies and cross-sell to their installed bases.

 Factory Automation And Industrial Controls Industry Leaders